-4 Actual activity data on commuting was sourced from a survey in FY24, however, a proportion of the commuting and working from home calculation still rests on assumptions and extrapolation.
+4 Actual activity data on commuting was sourced from survey for 6 geographies in FY24, however, a proportion of the commuting and working from home calculation still rests on assumptions and extrapolation.
 We will refine these assumptions and improve the methodology moving forwards as guidelines develop.